fromsantanu/C-Language/pages/Chapter06-01.md

-# Chapter: One-Dimensional Arrays in C
+# One-Dimensional Arrays in C

 An **array** is a collection of variables of the same type stored in contiguous memory locations.
 In C, arrays are used to store and manipulate a collection of data, making it easier to work with multiple values.
 This chapter focuses on **one-dimensional arrays**, their declaration, initialization, and operations.